e-t-sudo/cerb/README.md

 Finally, to generate a solution to the cube configuration in the text files at `EDGE_CONFIG_FILE_PATH` and `CORNER_CONFIG_FILE_PATH`, just execute the assembler output file `./cerb`
 ## Tests
-These tests were performed with the help of the <a href="https://github.com/cubing/AnimCubeJS">AnimCubeJs</a> simulator.
+These tests were performed using the <a href="https://github.com/e-t-sudo/cerberus">cerberus</a> simulator.

 ### Test (I)
 <table>